[Note: We are bringing back this fascinating article from last year for Valentine's Day!]

 Cacao Beans: Where It Begins...

-The source of chocolate is the cacao bean.
-The cacao bean can be found in cacao pods that grow on the cacao fruit tree or Theobroma cacao.
+The source of chocolate is the cacao bean that grow in pods on the cacao fruit tree

 Once the beans are completely dried, they are shipped to factories to be processed.
 The beans are sorted, cleaned, and then roasted at around 210-290 F. The beans are then crushed into tiny pieces called “nibs.”
 The nibs are then further ground into a fine powder.